-Friday’s ‘General Hospital’ Spoilers: Sasha Has A Confession, Obrecht Warns Valentin And Maxie Keeps Digging
+Friday’s ‘General Hospital’ Spoilers: Sasha Has A Confession, Obrecht Warns Valentin, And Maxie Keeps Digging

 — General Hospital (@GeneralHospital) March 29, 2019

-Valentin will cross paths with Obrecht during Friday’s show and General Hospital spoilers hint that this will be an intense conversation.
-Obrecht knows that Valentin manipulated the DNA tests that showed the connection between Sasha and Nina and she’s been holding it over his head since she returned to town.
+Valentin will cross paths with Obrecht during Friday’s show, and General Hospital spoilers hint that this will be an intense conversation.
+Obrecht knows that Valentin manipulated the DNA tests that showed the connection between Sasha and Nina, and she’s been holding it over his head since she returned to town.

 Willow's exit from Port Charles has Valentin and Nina looking to the future.
 But is another storm on the horizon? #GH55#GH is brand-new and STARTS NOW on ABC! @japastu @TheRealStafford pic.twitter.com/k50aEwC9uX